Pratapgarh–Kanpur Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 14123 Pratapgarh–Kanpur Central Intercity Express covers the distance of 245 km in 5 hours 05 mins (48 km/hr) & in 5 hours 25 mins as the 14124 Kanpur Central–Pratapgarh Intercity Express (45 km/hr).
+The 14123 Pratapgarh–Kanpur Central Intercity Express covers the distance of 245 km in 5 hours 05 mins (48 km/h) and in 5 hours 25 mins as the 14124 Kanpur Central–Pratapgarh Intercity Express (45 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 14123 / 24 Pratapgarh–Kanpur Central Intercity Express runs from Pratapgarh via Amethi, Rae Bareli Junction, Lucknow Charbagh, Unnao Junction to Kanpur Central.